Follow Italianism

 4. “Exclusively Italian” requirement

-For automatic recognition, it is necessary to prove that the father or grandfather (up to the second degree ascendant) owned just the Italian citizenship on the date of death or at the time of transfer of citizenship (art.
+For automatic recognition, it is necessary to prove that the father or grandfather (up to the second degree ascendant) owned only Italian citizenship on the date of death or at the time of transfer of citizenship (art.
 3-bis, letter c).
 This point is seen as legally fragile and should be questioned in Constitutional Court, by creating exclusion based on multiple nationality criteria.

 5. Italian language exam (level B1)